nylonblonde/lutherie-engine/README.md

 }
 ```

 And finally, to run an update tick, you just need to call the static `World::updateActive(World::allWorlds)`.
-Notice that this takes a list of worlds as a parameter, so it can be executes on all current worlds or even just a user-defined selection of them.
+Notice that this takes a list of worlds as a parameter, so it can be executed on all current worlds or even just a user-defined selection of them.